J0nGM/Bilsimulator/README.md

 Exam for i Object-Oriented Programming.

-This project is a simple 3D tank game, created using the threepp libary The player controls a tank that can move around an arena, shoot bullets, collect power-ups and fight enemis
+This project is a simple 3D tank game, created using the threepp library.
+The player controls a tank that can move around an arena, shoot bullets, collect power-ups and fight enemies.

 - You drive around in an arena
-- Collect power-ups that is speed boost and ammo -Level 1 you need to shoot down all the trees to unlock level 2.
+- Collect powerups that is speed boost and ammo
+- Level 1 you need to shoot down all the trees to unlock level 2.
 - A portal take you to level 2
--In Level 2 you need to destroy all enemy turrets to win the game
+- In Level 2 you need to destroy all enemy turrets to win the game
 - You only have 10 HP, if you get hit 10 times you lose the game
 - If you drive into an enemy turrent you also lose the game